steveman1123/stonkBot/README.md

 Please be aware that this is my first _real_ "software engineering" project, and a personal project at that, so the code is by no means pretty, organized well, optimized, etc. It's meant for non-day trading (i.e. having less than $25k to throw around).

-# How To Run
+## How To Run
-## Pre-reqs
+### Pre-reqs
-Python 3.7 or greater
+- Python 3.7 or greater

-Linux OS (mostly tested on Rasbian, had issues with Windows for some reason)
+- Linux OS (mostly tested on Rasbian, had issues with Windows for some reason)

-Internet connection (if the power goes out for a while while using this (like mine did), I'd suggest finding a way to sell everything before the portfolio value starts dropping (like mine did))
+- Internet connection (if the power goes out for a while while using this (like mine did), I'd suggest finding a way to sell everything before the portfolio value starts dropping (like mine did))

+### Setup
 1. Download the repo
 2. Create the folder structure as seen in the next section (move the apikeys-template and latestTrades-template files to the stockStuff folder)
 3. Install any missing python modules